rails/rails/guides/source/routing.md

 ### CRUD, Verbs, and Actions

 In Rails, a resourceful route provides a mapping between HTTP verbs and URLs to controller actions.
 By convention, each action also maps to particular CRUD operations in a database.
-A single entry in the routing file, such as
+A single entry in the routing file, such as:

 ```ruby
 resources :photos